learn-co-curriculum/dsc-derivatives-intro/README.md

 ## Introduction

-As you finished the linear regression section, you now get the basic notion of mathematical *functions*.
-We estimated our parameters, so imagine that we used number of bedrooms as a predictor and house rental price as the target variable, we can formulate this as follows:
+As you finished the linear regression section, you now get the basic notion of mathematical functions.
+We estimated our parameters, so imagine that we used the number of bedrooms as a predictor and house rental price as the target variable, we can formulate this as follows:

 $$\text{price} = f(\text{number of bedrooms})$$ or, alternatively